ganbarodigital/php-mv-defensive/docs/V1/Interfaces/Inspection.md

 `Inspection` is a base interface.
 Its purpose is to define common functionality.

-Create new interfaces that extend `Inspection` to provide type-hinting for different kinds of inspections.
-New interfaces should not add additional functionality.
-Do not add additional methods.
+* Create new interfaces that extend `Inspection` to provide type-hinting for different kinds of inspections.
+* New Inspections should not add additional functionality.
+* Do not add additional public methods to your Inspections.

-For example, `Assurance` and `Requirement` are both interfaces that extend `Inspection`.
+[`Assurance`](Assurance.html) and [`Requirement`](Requirement.html) are both interfaces that extend `Inspection`.

 ### The Apply->To Pattern